Soebb/Web-Video-Parser/README.md

 | python uwvp.py | url | -r | -resolution | 144 | 240 | .... | 2160         | Changes resolution of the output media file    |
 ```

-And command `-i` works only with unsupported sites, which has no API, then algorithm gets all video links from site and returns
+And command `-i` works only with unsupported sites, which has no API, and algorithm gets all video links from site and returns
 indexes for media with `--info` command:
 ```bash
 | python uwvp.py | url | -i | -index      | index                           | Choosing the media file link from site by index |